James Clavell

+During his war service, Clavell was a prisoner-of-war to the Imperial Japan at Changi Prison, which formed the basis of his semi-autobiographical novel King Rat (1962) and its 1965 film adaptation.

 Biography

 Early life

-Born in Australia, Clavell was the son of Commander Richard Charles Clavell, a Royal Navy officer who was stationed in Australia with the Royal Australian Navy from 1920 to 1922.
+Born in Sydney, Australia, Clavell was the son of Commander Richard Charles Clavell (d.
+23 June 1945), a Royal Navy officer who was stationed in Australia with the Royal Australian Navy from 1920 to 1922.
+(Richard Clavell's father was Major R.K.
+Clavell.)
 Richard Clavell was posted back to England when James was nine months old.
-Clavell was educated at Portsmouth Grammar School.
+Clavell was educated at The Portsmouth Grammar School.

 World War II

-In 1940, Clavell joined the Royal Artillery.
+In 1940, Clavell joined the Royal Artillery, and received an emergency Regular Army commission as a second lieutenant on 10 May 1941.
 Though trained for desert warfare, after the attack on Pearl Harbor in December 1941 he was sent to Singapore to fight the Japanese.
 The ship taking his unit was sunk en route to Singapore, and the survivors were picked up by a Dutch boat fleeing to India.
 The commander, described by Clavell years later as a "total twit", insisted that they be dropped off at the nearest port to fight the war despite having no weapons.